layline-io/layline-doc/docs/03-assets/services/asset-service-aerospike.md

 #### Link Tap3Debug Processor to Aerospike Service

-To us the Aerospike Service in the JavaScript Processor, we first have to **assign the Service within the JavaScript Processor** like so:
+To use the Aerospike Service in the JavaScript Processor, we first have to **assign the Service within the JavaScript Processor** like so:

 ![](.asset-service-aerospike_images/e4fa2b71.png "Link Service to JavaScript Asset (Service Aerospike)")